-How to get the most out of your new automated packaging machine
+How to maximize the performance of your new automated packaging machine

 You're the proud owner of a brand new packaging machine.

-You can look forward to things like increased throughput, enhanced product freshness, labor cost decreases, and less product waste.
+You can look forward to things like improved efficiency, enhanced product freshness, labor cost decreases, and less product waste.
 You will definitely want to jump right in and get the packaging machine into production.

 But wait!
 Here are 5 things you should do to make sure you get the most out of your packaging machine investment.